Scalable bayesian shadow tomography for quantum property estimation with set transformers: Preliminaries and related works

 Another line of work employs neural networks to accelerate full-state QST through adaptive measurement strategies or compressed representations \citep{torlai2018neural, quek2021adaptive, lange2023adaptive}.
 More recently, transformer-based architectures have been used in reconstructing density matrices from measurement data \citep{zhong2022quantum, palmieri2024enhancing, wei2024neural, ma2025tomography}.
 While these methods achieve remarkable accuracy, they often focus on recovering the density matrix rather than directly targeting scalar quantities.
 This incurs unnecessary computational overhead when only a few properties are of interest.

 This work develops a Bayesian inference framework enhanced by residual learning and implemented with a PI neural network architecture, aiming to estimate scalar functions of an unknown quantum state from classical measurement data.
-Rather than reconstructing the full density matrix, our method focuses on efficient, scalable estimation of quantities like fidelity and R\'enyi entanglement entropy.
-It exploits the i.i.d. nature of non-adaptive measurements to design an architecture that generalizes across varying system sizes and numbers of measurements.
+Rather than reconstructing the full density matrix, our method focuses on efficient, scalable estimation of quantities such as fidelity and R\'enyi entanglement entropy.
+It exploits the unordered nature of non-adaptive measurements to design an architecture that generalizes for various system sizes as well as the numbers of measurements.